rust-mcp-stack/rust-mcp-sdk/README.md

     /// Required if `enable_ssl` is `true`.
     pub ssl_key_path: Option<String>,

-    /// If set to true, the SSE transport will also be supported for backward compatibility (default: true) pub sse_support: bool,

-    /// Optional custom path for the Server-Sent Events (SSE) endpoint (default: `/sse`)
-    /// Applicable only if sse_support is true pub custom_sse_endpoint: Option<String>,

-    /// Optional custom path for the MCP messages endpoint for sse (default: `/messages`)
-    /// Applicable only if sse_support is true pub custom_messages_endpoint: Option<String>,

     /// List of allowed host header values for DNS rebinding protection.
     /// If not specified, host validation is disabled. pub allowed_hosts: Option<Vec<String>>,